gkpln3/evrit-to-kindle/README.md

 # Evrit Book Decryptor
-Decrypts encrypted books from Ivrit to allow sending them to Kindle devices.
+Decrypts encrypted books from Evrit to allow sending them to Kindle devices.

 **Don't use this to pirate books.**